simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 This guide assumes you are either using the [main aftersim site](https://aftersim.github.io), or have already set up your own instance of aftersim and have access to the file storage area that you configured.

-## 1. How aftersim works
+## 1. Where to store your files

 aftersim is essentially a very fancy file browser that works on the web.
-It allows you to browse the files and subfolders in the file storage area is configured; for VSP, everything in our public subversion server is available.
-You can also view files on your local computer by running a tiny file server locally.
+It allows you to browse the files and subfolders in the file storage areas you configure:

+- for VSP, everything in our public subversion server is available.
+- You can also view files on your local computer by running a tiny file server locally!
+- If you have mounted remote cluster file systems on your machine, then you can see those, too.

 For each folder, aftersim depicts zoomable thumbnails of all of the standard MATSim summary charts (iteration statistics, mode shares, etc).
 It will also show thumbnails for every visualization that you have set up for that folder (See #2 below).
 Clicking on any thumbnail will bring up a full screen visualization.